Skip to content

 HeaderValue

-X-TruePPM-EventThe event type (e.g. task.updated)
+X-TruePPM-EventThe event type (e.g. task.updated), or ping for a test delivery

 X-TruePPM-DeliveryUUID of this delivery record